bk138/droidVNC-NG/README.md

 (or simply Android Studio) on a PC, connecting the device running droidVNC-NG to that PC and running `adb shell cmd appops set net.christianbeier.droidvnc_ng PROJECT_MEDIA allow` once.

-* You can also use adb to manually give input permission prior to app start via `adb shell settings put secure enabled_accessibility_services net.christianbeier.droidvnc_ng/.InputService`.
+* You can also use adb to manually give input permission prior to app start via `adb shell settings put secure enabled_accessibility_services net.christianbeier.droidvnc_ng/.InputService:$(adb shell settings get secure enabled_accessibility_services)`.

 * If you are getting a black screen in a connected VNC viewer despite having given all permissions, it might be that your device does not support Android's MediaProjection API correctly.
 To find out, you can